 If your car seat was made before February 2014, you may not have this label and things are a bit more complicated.
 Most vehicle manufacturers state a limit of 65 lbs when the car seat and the child’s weight are combined, some simply defer to the car seat manufacturer’s instructions, and some specify a 48 lb limit based solely on the child’s weight.
 CPSTs have a 200+ page manual detailing what each of the vehicle and car seat manufacturers say, and it’s not easy to consolidate that information into an easy answer.
 How can you find out?
 There are several options:

 - Contact a CPST in your area.
 We recommend visiting a local CPST whenever you get a new car seat, a new car, or your child is moving up to the next stage.
 They’ll be able to help you determine the correct installation method for your children, vehicle, and car seats.

 - You can always ask our team for help by visiting our Facebook Group, messaging our Facebook page, or sending us an email.

 - Contact your car seat manufacturer via phone or email; they can always help with questions related to their specific seats.

 - Still confused?
 Install your child’s seat using the seat belt.
 Check your vehicle manual and car seat manual for instructions on how to use the seat belt system.

 Are you a CPST in need of the wonderful wealth of information contained in the LATCH Manual?
-It’s complied and sold by the amazing team at Safe Ride News, and you can find the order form here.
+It’s compiled by the amazing team at Safe Ride News, and you can order this fabulous resource online.
 We recommend every child passenger safety advocate have at least one…. each for your car, your living room, your bedroom, your office, and an extra just in case your toddler decides to color all the pages in a nice shade of blue.